 - It is the employer’s responsibility to file the First Report of Injury form, which is available on the Minnesota Department of Labor and Industry’s website: Minnesota First Report of Injury (FROI).

-– It should be filled out within fourteen days of the work injury occurring, but it is best to fill it out as soon as possible when everyone’s memories of the incident are fresh.
+- It should be filled out within ten days of the work injury occurring, but it is best to fill it out as soon as possible when everyone’s memories of the incident are fresh.

 - You should ask to fill it out together with your supervisor to maintain the accuracy of the report.

 - Make note of the time and place you first notified a supervisor of your work injury.